 Yes.
 These inquiries are permitted under the ADA either because they would not be disability-related or would be justified under the ADA standards for disability-related inquiries.

 As a practical matter, however, doctors and other health care professionals may be too busy during and immediately after a pandemic outbreak to provide fitness-for-duty documentation.
 Therefore, new approaches may be necessary.
 For example, employers could rely on local clinics to provide a form, stamp or e-mail to certify that an individual does not have the pandemic virus.

 A.6.
-(Added April 23, 2020): May an employer administer a COVID-19 test (a test to detect the presence of the COVID-19 virus) before permitting employees to enter the workplace?
+(Added April 23, 2020; UPDATED SEPT.
+8, 2020): May an employer administer a COVID-19 test (a test to detect the presence of the COVID-19 virus) when evaluating an employee's initial or continued presence in the workplace?

 The ADA requires that any mandatory medical test of employees be "job related and consistent with business necessity."
 Applying this standard to the current circumstances of the COVID-19 pandemic, employers may take steps to determine if employees entering the workplace have COVID-19 because an individual with the virus will pose a direct threat to the health of others.
-Therefore an employer may choose to administer COVID-19 testing to employees before they enter the workplace to determine if they have the virus.
+Therefore an employer may choose to administer COVID-19 testing to employees before initially permitting them to enter the workplace and/or periodically to determine if their presence in the workplace poses a direct threat to others.
+The ADA does not interfere with employers following recommendations by the CDC or other public health authorities regarding whether, when, and for whom testing or other screening is appropriate.
+Testing administered by employers consistent with current CDC guidance will meet the ADA's "business necessity" standard.

 Consistent with the ADA standard, employers should ensure that the tests are accurate and reliable.
-For example, employers may review guidance from the U.S. Food and Drug Administration about what may or may not be considered safe and accurate testing, as well as guidance from CDC or other public health authorities, and check for updates.
+For example, employers may review information from the U.S. Food and Drug Administration about what may or may not be considered safe and accurate testing, as well as guidance from CDC or other public health authorities.
+Because the CDC and FDA may revise their recommendations based on new information, it may be helpful to check these agency websites for updates.
 Employers may wish to consider the incidence of false-positives or false-negatives associated with a particular test.
+Note that a positive test result reveals that an individual most likely has a current infection and may be able to transmit the virus to others.
+A negative test means that the individual did not have detectable COVID-19 at the time of testing.

-Finally, note that accurate testing only reveals if the virus is currently present; a negative test does not mean the employee will not acquire the virus later.
+A negative test does not mean the employee will not acquire the virus later.
 Based on guidance from medical and public health authorities, employers should still require-to the greatest extent possible-that employees observe infection control practices (such as social distancing, regular handwashing, and other measures) in the workplace to prevent transmission of COVID-19.